autophagy/pycon-2025-otel-workshop/README.md

 ### Objective

-- Instrument an existing service with logs, metrics and traces using OpenTelemetry
+- Instrument an existing service with logs, metrics and traces using OpenTelemetry (also referred to as OTel)
 - Send OpenTelemetry data to a set of telemetry backends
 - Use UIs to explore and make sense of observability data